giladgray/rocket-engine/README.md

 pocket = new Pocket

-# 1. define components...
+# 1. define components as functions...
-# ... as default values
-pocket.component 'position', {x: 0, y: 0}
-# ... or as functions
-pocket.component 'velocity', (cmp, options) ->
+pocket.component 'position', (cmp, options) ->
-  cmp.velocity = {x: options.x ?
+  cmp = {x: options.x ?
 0, y: options.y ?
 0}
+# ...or as default values
+pocket.component 'velocity', {x: 0, y: 0}

-# 2. define systems that operate on keys with specific
+# 2. define systems that operate on keys with specific components
-# components or labels.
-pocket.system 'apply-velocity', # friendly name
+pocket.systemForEach 'move', # friendly name
-  # required components or labels for a key
+  # required components for a key
   ['position', 'velocity'],
   # function to call for each key that has all components
   (pocket, key, position, velocity) ->
     position.x += velocity.x
     position.y += velocity.y

-# 3. add keys that contain components or labels.
+# 3. add keys that contain components
 pocket.key {
-  spaceship: null # a label
+  spaceship : null # a label*
-  position: {x: WIDTH / 2, y: HEIGHT / 2}
+  velocity  : null # use default component values position  : {x: WIDTH / 2, y: HEIGHT / 2}
-  velocity: null # use default component values
 }

-# a label is simply a component without a definition,
+# * a label is simply a component without a definition,
 # used to tag keys for easy discovery.
 ```